What Is the Fireline Method?

 The Quiet Bleed: How to Save Your Restaurants $48,000 in 90 Days

-by Landon Taylor Nelson How I Helped a Restaurant Group Save $48,000 in 90 Days and How You Can, Too When a multi-location restaurant group brought me in, they were not looking for a cost-cutting initiative.
-Their leadership team believed the problem was operational complexity, not financial inefficiency.…
+How I Helped a Restaurant Group Save $48,000 in 90 Days and How You Can, Too When a multi-location restaurant group brought me in, they were not looking for a cost-cutting initiative.
+Their leadership team believed the problem was operational complexity, not financial inefficiency.
+They were growing rapidly…

 -